 Beef sirloin tip roast, baby potatoes, baby carrots, onion, soy sauce, apple cider vinegar, butter, beef broth, worcestershire, onion powder, garlic powder, smoked paprika, dried parsley, salt, pepper.

-• Beef sirloin tip roast: I used 3 lbs boneless beef sirloin tip roast.
+• Beef sirloin tip roast: I used 3 pounds boneless beef sirloin tip roast also known as round tip roast, beef sirloin tip roast or knuckle roast.
 You can also use chuck roast, round roast or rump roast instead.
+It is important not to confuse sirloin tip roast with top sirloin roast as they are 2 different types of roasts.
 Make sure your roast is fully thawed and twine has been removed.

 • Onion: Yellow onion, white onion or red onion will add nice flavor to au jus.
 No soup onion mix can compare.